Czaki/Trapalyzer/Tutorial/Readme.md

 ## Analyzing microscopic images with Trapalyzer
 This tutorial describes how to analyze a data set of fluorescence microscopy images with Trapalyzer.
-It covers the process of tuning the software parameters and processing images in the batch mode.
+It covers the process of tuning the software parameters and processing images in the interactive mode, as well as importing and exporting the parameters.
+For batch processing of images, please refer to the PartSeg tutorial.

 A sample data set used in this tutorial can be downloaded [here](https://github.com/krzysztoffiok/CNN-based-image-analysis-for-detection-and-quantification-of-neutrophil-extracellular-traps/tree/master/images).
 Download and unpack the `large_validation_set.zip` file from the link in your working directory.